dfreerksen/dotfiles/README.md

 # dfreerksen/dotfiles

 Everyone has their own setup for their dotfiles.
 Here is mine.
-Now with Neovim!

 ## Requirements